microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/driveitem-list-thumbnails.md

 Retrieve a collection of [thumbnailSet](../resources/thumbnailset.md) resources for a [driveItem](../resources/driveitem.md) resource.

-A driveItem can be represented by zero or more [thumbnailSet](../resources/thumbnailset.md) resources.
+Zero or more [thumbnailSet](../resources/thumbnailset.md) resources can represent a driveItem.
 Each **thumbnailSet** can have one or more [**thumbnail**](../resources/thumbnail.md) objects, which are images that represent the item.
 For example, a **thumbnailSet** may include **thumbnail** objects, such as common ones including `small`, `medium`, or `large`.